gildas/gitflow-hooks/README.md

 git flow release start major
 ```

-You do not need to repeat the version when finishing the release/hotfix.
+You do not need to repeat the version when finishing the release/hotfix if you are on their branch.

 As stated earlier, if the repository has a "chart" folder, the scripts will update the "appVersion" accordingly as well.
 They will also bump the chart version according to the same rules used for the application version.